Sockeye: a language for analyzing hardware documentation: Case studies

 This was the most difficult system to model in \system.
 The manual is highly ambiguous throughout, particularly with regard to how the large number of hardware components on the \jetson interact.
 For example, firmware can partition DRAM into separate regions in several different ways: \tz secure memory, a ``Video Protection Region'', and a range of 4KB-aligned ``generalized carveout regions''.
 Where these regions overlap, the access rights are implementation-defined. \system does determine that incorrect software configurations might (and in some cases do) bypass \tz.

-\paragraph{\picolong (\picoabbr)} The \pico~\cite{rpi:pico2} is a microcontroller with features found on a larger \gls{soc}: including dual application cores with \tz and a \gls{dma} engine.
+\paragraph{\picolong (\picoabbr)} The \pico~\cite{rpi:pico2} is a microcontroller with features found on a larger \gls{soc}, including dual application cores with \tz and a \gls{dma} engine.

-Based on the reference manual, \system detects that the \gls{dma} engine's security level is set by a privileged, non-secure core, which can be used to bypass \tz isolation (as with \aspeedabbr).
-We tested the specific properties that \system's exploit required on a real \pico and found that to the privilege level by a non-secure core were silently ignored, and thus this was a documentation bug.
-By updating our model to correct this bug, \system was then used to inductively prove \tz isolation for the updated \pico model.
+Based on the manual, \system detects that the \gls{dma} engine's security level is set by a privileged, Non-Secure core, which can bypass \tz isolation (as with \aspeedabbr).
+We tested the inputs that \system's exploit found on a real \pico and found that writes to the privilege level by a Non-Secure core were silently ignored, so this is a documentation bug.

-\paragraph{\stmlong (\stmabbr)} The \stm~\cite{stm32h7} is part of STMicro's range of embedded \gls{soc} based on ARM Cortex-M series processors, and provides a hardware feature known as proprietary code readout protection.
-The \stm can be configured such that a given region in its flash memory is not readable by regular memory reads, only via instruction fetches.
-This prevents end-users from reading and reverse-engineering proprietary code.
+\paragraph{\stmlong (\stmabbr)} The \stm~\cite{stm32h7} provides a hardware feature called proprietary code readout protection which can make a given region in flash memory unreadable for regular memory reads and only accessible via instruction fetches.
 The \stm features three read-out protection levels, and when decreasing the read-out protection level, the protected region in the flash memory is mass-erased.
 An erratum for the \stm points out that when decreasing the level from 1 to 0, the protected area may become unprotected.
 This behavior is consistent with the documentation, and indeed based on our model of the \stm from the original manual \system rediscovers this vulnerability.

-\paragraph{\omaplong (\omapabbr)} The \omap~\cite{TI:OMAP:2014} is an ARM Cortex A9-based multimedia SoC that was until recently used in smartphones and tablets.
+\paragraph{\omaplong (\omapabbr)} The \omap~\cite{TI:OMAP:2014} is a multimedia SoC that was used in smartphones and tablets until recently.
 One of its several interconnects (``L4'') has a series of memory-mapped Address Protection (AP) registers that control access to the L4 interconnect itself, and are used to implement firewalls between different devices and cores.
-Until they are programmed correctly, they can be modified by any actor that can access their addresses, including DMA-capable devices.

-\system does not find any apparent hardware bugs based on modelling the \omap manual, but does determine that if the AP registers are not configured properly, the System DMA controller can modify the AP registers and gain access to address regions that it should not have access to.
+Until they are programmed correctly, they can be modified by any actor that can access their addresses, including DMA-capable devices. \system does not find any apparent hardware bugs based on modelling the \omap manual, but does determine that if the AP registers are not configured properly, the System DMA controller can modify the AP registers and gain access to address regions that it should not have access to.